-&lt;sup>1 The Movie Theater Exemption is embodied in Sections IV(E) and (G) of the ASCAP Consent Decree, and is underpinned by Sections IV(A)-(B) and VI of the ASCAP Decree, which require that ASCAP engage in non-exclusive licensing.
-Although this specific exemption is absent from BMI Consent Decree, the general provision in the BMI Consent Decree requiring BMI to engage in non-exclusive licensing, plus the industry practice that has built around source licensing of theatrical performance rights, have achieved the same result.
-See e.g., Nat'l Cable TV Ass'n v.
-Broad.
-Music, Inc., 772 F. Supp.
+&lt;sup>2 The Movie Theater Exemption is embodied in Sections IV(E) and (G) of the ASCAP Decree, and is underpinned by Sections IV(A)-(B) and VI of the ASCAP Decree, which require that ASCAP engage in non-exclusive licensing.
+Although this specific exemption is absent from BMI decree, the general provision in the BMI consent decree requiring BMI to engage in non-exclusive licensing, plus the industry practice that has built around source licensing of theatrical performance rights, have achieved the same result.
+See e.g., National Cable Television Association, Inc. v.
+BMI, 772 F. Supp.
 614, 620 n.12 (D.C.
 1991) (following the Decrees "neither ASCAP nor BMI licenses movie theaters for music in the pictures they exhibit").

-As a result of the Movie Theater Exemption, performance rights for movie theater screenings are cleared at the most logical, efficient, and practical point in time: when the song is being selected for inclusion in the film by the film's producer, and at the same time as other necessary rights are being negotiated.
+rights are being negotiated.
 If a copyright owner in a particular song is charging too much for those rights, the producer can select a different song or commission a new song.
-Movie theaters lack any ability to engage in such negotiations-receiving content well after those decisions are made-and would be subject to hold up by ASCAP, BMI, or other performing rights organizations ("PROs") and music publishers if movie producers did not clear public performance rights at the source.
+Movie theaters lack any ability to engage in such negotiations, and would be subject to hold up by the PROs and music publishers if movie producers did not clear public performance rights at the source.
 Thus, far from being an impediment to free market transactions, this aspect of the consent decree regime has fostered a highly dynamic, competitive, and free market.
 Since it was first implemented in 1950, the Movie Theater Exemption has incentivized songwriters and music publishers to license all of their rights in movies in a competitive marketplace.

-The Movie Theater Exemption makes sense, as theaters have no choice in what music is included in a movie; have no ability to negotiate the rights for the music in a movie; and cannot avoid playing the music altogether, as the music is integrated into a movie's audio file, like the dialogue.
-Movie producers, on the other hand, necessarily make choices about what music to include in their movies, and can do so in a competitive negotiation before the music has been integrated into the movie's audio file.
+The Movie Theater Exemption makes sense, as theaters, such as Cinépolis USA, have no choice in what music is included in a movie; have no ability to negotiate the rights for the music in a movie; and cannot avoid playing the music altogether, as the music is integrated into a movie's audio file, like the dialogue.
+Movie producers, on the other hand, necessarily make choices about what music to include in their movies and can do so in a competitive negotiation before the music has been integrated into the movie's audio file.

 The Decrees benefit consumers by helping to keep the moviegoing experience affordable, and ensuring that it retains the variety of programming consumers expect.
 Movie theaters already struggle to keep ticket prices low in the face of increased regulation and costs of doing business.
-Unchecked PRO license fees, combined with the licensing fees paid to movie distributors, would come right off the theaters' bottom lines to the detriment of consumers, songwriters, and filmmakers.
+Unchecked PRO license fees, combined with the licensing fees paid to movie distributors, would come right off the theaters' bottom lines to the detriment of consumers, songwriters and filmmakers.